 Executors will then take on the responsibility of carrying out the deceased individuals last wishes, making sure they are fulfilled.
 This will include making sure everyone who has been identified as a ‘beneficiary’ of the estate, receives their inheritance.

-What does an executor of a will have to do?
+What does an executor do?

 - Establishing any special directions by the deceased as to how they wish to be laid to rest or if they wish for their body to be donated for medical research

-- Collecting all of their assets
+- Collecting all their assets

 - Evaluate the size of the estate and the amount of any liability to inheritance tax